- Download our Moving to New Zealand Guide (PDF)

 Work opportunities in New Zealand

-+ PRO: It’s egalitarian
++ PRO: Workplaces are egalitarian

 New Zealand society is socially fluid.
-There is little or no talk of 'class’ and old-fashioned ideas of 'dressing to impress' are largely frowned upon.
-The wage-gap has widened significantly since the 1980s, but the Kiwi attitude that wealth has nothing to do with a person's value is still alive.
+There is little or no talk of 'class', and old-fashioned ideas of 'dressing to impress' are largely frowned upon.
+The wage gap has widened significantly since the 1980s, but the Kiwi attitude that wealth has nothing to do with a person's value is still alive.

-- CON: It has limited career options
+- CON: New Zealand has limited career options

 Because of the aforementioned small population, jobs in a specific field can be hard to come by.
 Many Kiwis who dream big are forced to leave New Zealand upon the completion of their studies.
 Artists also tend to struggle more here, as the opportunities are fewer.